You are in your 40's, 50's, or 60's and feel like you want to

 - Free filtered water access.

-- Beer, soft drinks, juices, and snacks for sale.
+- Beer, soft drinks, juices, and snacks available for sale.

 - "Above and beyond" service from the owner and staff.

-- Bicycle, boat or other rentals available at low cost to guests.
+- Bicycle, boat or other rentals available at a reasonable cost to guests.

-+ travel booking commissions (secondary source of revenue and profits)
++ travel booking commissions (a secondary source of revenue and profits)

 + alcohol and snack sales (A very significant source of revenue and profits)

 + travel and tour booking commissions (Another significant source of revenue and profits).
-At one top guest house, these commissions were very important to the overall profitablity of the establishment.
+At one top party hostel I heard that these commissions were very important to the overall profitability of the establishment.

 + alcohol and food sales (significant and necessary secondary source of revenue and profits)

-In summary, the business model of a guesthouse is primarily focused on the quality of the room, the overall facility, and owner's manner of running the place.
-To maximize profits, the guesthouse owner provides a social, non-party atmosphere, cozy comfortable rooms with character, and excellent facilities such as bathrooms.
-The guesthouse, then is a "safe sanctuary" from which to explore a city and area.
-A place to return to at the end of a day of exploring to share experiences with others, get advice, rest, refresh, feel emotionally safe, and get culturally grounded.
-In exchange for crafting this experience, the guesthouse owner can charge much more than a hostel and have longer-staying and better guests.
+In summary, the business model of a guest house is primarily focused on the quality of the room, the overall facility, and owner's manner of running the place.
+To maximize profits, the guest house owner provides a social, non-party atmosphere, cozy modern, comfortable, clean rooms with character, and excellent facilities such as bathrooms.
+The guest house, then is a "safe sanctuary" from which to explore a city and area.
+A place for guests to return to at the end of a day of exploring where they can share experiences with others, get advice, rest, refresh, feel emotionally safe, and get culturally grounded.
+In exchange for crafting this experience the guest house owner can charge much more than a hostel and have longer-staying and better guests.

-Marketing the Guesthouse - How to get lots of bookings
+Marketing the Guest house - How to get lots of bookings from great guests

-The owner of one guesthouse in Belize said that actually yes, "word of mouth" (WOM) is their most powerful marketing tool.
-This is an established guesthouse, in a good location in town, and with many added services available.
+The owner of one guest house in Belize I visited said that actually yes, "word of mouth" (WOM) is their most powerful marketing tool.
+This is an established guest house, in a good location in town, and with many added services available.
 The owner is also very customer focused, ensuring the absolute best service.

-The result is that he estimates that some 50%+ of his customers are WOM and repeat customers, 25% come from Trip Advisor and the rest from walk-in and other other sources.
+The result of his efforts is that he estimates that some 50%+ of his customers are WOM and repeat customers, 25% come from Trip Advisor and the rest from walk-in and other sources.

-Having top Trip Advisor reviews is certainly important, but not everyone uses Trip Advisor and the majority of his business comes from doing the right thing - offering an exceptional experience.
+Having top Trip Advisor (and other travel site) reviews is certainly important, but not everyone uses Trip Advisor and the majority of his business comes from doing the right thing - offering an exceptional experience.

 Principle #1: Awesome service is #1

-- Guests are communicated with over the internet in a rapid time frame when they contact the guesthouse with a query or reservation booking.
+- Guests are communicated with over the internet in a rapid time frame when they contact the guest house with a query or reservation booking.
 Best: Within 12 hours.
 At worst, within 24 hours.
-In some countries, 12 hours might even seem long, but we must recognize that guests may be inquiring from other time zones and no guesthouse owner is expected to answer emails 24 hours a day.
+In some countries, 12 hours might even seem a long response time, but we must recognize that guests are usually inquiring from other time zones and no guest house owner is expected to answer emails 24 hours a day.

 - Guests are treated just as well when they leave as when they arrive.
 This cements the relationship and creates the natural opportunity to ask them for a Trip Advisor rating and referrals.

 - The nature of the relationships are transparent to the guest.
 This ensures that the guest does not feel they are simply being sold the service with the highest commission, or that nepotism is happening.
-In highly relational countries nepotism can be particularly problematic for guesthouse owners, as expectations are that family and friendship relationships are #1.
-A brother who offers to tour guests around is completely incompetent?
+In highly relational countries nepotism can be particularly problematic for guest house owners as expectations are that family and friendship relationships are #1.
+What if a brother who offers to tour guests around is completely incompetent?
 Doesn't matter: Family comes first 100% of the time.
-Guesthouse owners must carefully manage local relationships, particularly in smaller centres or places with entrenched bureaucracies.
+Guest house owners must carefully manage local relationships, particularly in smaller centres or places with entrenched bureaucracies.
 Nepotism works both ways - helping family and friends and hindering enemies.

 - Understanding what partner services guests want is crucial.
-For example, one guesthouse offered an overall great experience to guests but kept booking too inexpensive shuttles for guests.
+For example, one guest house I visited offered an overall great experience to guests but kept booking too inexpensive shuttles for guests.
 The worn out vans that appeared at the door did not make guests happy.
 The underlying assumption was that guests wanted the cheapest service.
-The reality was that guests wanted a modestly-priced service, not the cheapest.
+The reality was that guests wanted a modestly-priced service with safe and comfortable transportation, not the cheapest.
 The difference had a huge impact on other potential bookings as guests assumed that tours, restaurants, etc. would be similarly the cheapest...and poorest quality, too.
 This limited the marketing success of travel and other bookings.
-Interestingly, once the guesthouse corrected this anomaly, they began getting more walk-in travel bookings from people staying at other accommodations!
-As this guesthouse was well known for being top quality, the nice vans that began showing up were noticed by other travelers.
+Interestingly, once the guest house corrected this anomaly, they began getting more walk-in travel bookings from people staying at other accommodations!
+As this guest house was well known for being top quality, the nice vans that began showing up were noticed by other travelers.
 A virtuous marketing cycle developed.

 - Understanding each separate guest, and treating their visit as unique and deserving of personal attention for the offering of partner services is key.
 It is quite a turnoff for guests to feel railroaded into a package deal that really doesn't fit their interests and needs.

 - A really comprehensive web site.
-Multiple languages if appropriate, lots of pictures, clear information, and a top reservation system.
-A poor or missing internet presence does not mean "our guesthouse is a secret gem".
+Multiple languages if appropriate, an introduction video, lots of pictures, clear information, and a top reservation system.
+A poor, outdated, or missing internet presence does not mean "our guest house is a secret gem".
 It means an unprofessional, backward, uncaring, and poorly run place in the minds of potential guests.
-With little information to go on when looking for a place to stay, an internet presence is the determining factor for many potential guests who live far away and who have never visited your country before.
+With little information to go on when looking for a place to stay, an internet presence is the determining factor for many potential guests who live far away and who have never visited your country or area before.
 Problematic for relational countries is that potential guests want great information and reservation *processes* that lead to self-help bookings.
-This is a problem because to the relational mindframe, a personal interaction is key, not processes.
-Many a great guesthouse on all other accounts sits empty, waiting for the phone to ring with a guest wanting to book through a personal telephone interaction.
+This is a problem because to the relational mind frame a personal interaction is key, not processes.
+Many a great guest house on all other accounts sits empty, waiting for the phone to ring with a guest wanting to book through a personal telephone interaction.